 What does the trademark registration process look like?

-The process to obtaining a registered trademark in the United States typically takes about 8-10 months from start to finish.
+In the United States, the trademark registration process typically takes about 15-18 months from start to finish.

-Once an initial trademark application is filed, it will take about three to four months for the USPTO to initially review your application.
+Once an initial trademark application is filed, it will take about ten months for the USPTO to initially review your application.
 This step of the process consists of an attorney that works for the USPTO (called an “examining attorney”) reviewing your application to determine if any conflicts exist with another trademark and ensuring your application meets all the technical requirements set forth by the USPTO.

 Once the 30-day publication window closes, the application is sent back to the examining attorney for final review.
 At that point, as long as you filed your trademark “in use,” meaning that your products or services were being sold at the time the application was filed, the examining attorney will issue the registration on your trademark, and a registration certificate will come in the mail.